nestoru/peer-consensus/README.md

 "Opinion is All You Need: A Deterministic Proxy Framework for Mediated LLM Consensus" Published in [Placeholder Journal/Conference Name]

-Note: The research paper and the associated dataset details are available at [Insert URL or DOI here].
+Note: The research paper and the associated dataset details are available at https://osf.io/preprints/osf/q437w_v1.

 ## Overview